The Ultimate Guide to Residential Reverse Osmosis Drinking Water Systems: How They Work, What They Remove, and Why Your Home and Family Need One

 2. Carbon Pre-Filter

-Removes chlorine, chloramines, and other chemicals that can damage the RO membrane and affect water taste and odor.
-Typically uses a GAC (Granular Activated Carbon), a 5 micron carbon CTO filter or a one piece filter cartidge.
+Removes chlorine, chloramines, and other chemicals that can damage the RO membrane, affect the water taste, and cause odors.
+Typically uses a GAC (Granular Activated Carbon), a 5-micron carbon CTO filter, or a one-piece filter cartridge.

 3. Reverse Osmosis Membrane

-The heart of the system—removes dissolved solids, heavy metals, nitrates, fluoride, arsenic, lead, and other contaminants at a microscopic level.
+The heart of the system.
+It removes dissolved solids, heavy metals, nitrates, fluoride, arsenic, lead, and other contaminants at a microscopic level.

 4. Post-Carbon Filter

-Some systems add essential minerals like calcium and magnesium back into the water to enhance taste and provide additional health benefits.
+Some systems add calcium and magnesium back into the water to enhance taste and provide additional health benefits.

 What Contaminants Do Reverse Osmosis Systems Remove?